 - Debit card rewards may expire: In addition to being patient, you also should be persistent in staying on top of your rewards, as some may expire if you don’t use them within a certain window.

 While not as abundant as they once were, there are some solid programs still standing that are worth looking at.

 Bank of America customers can participate in the BankAmeriDeals program, which provides cash back on deals from a variety of retailers, including hotels, restaurants and other merchants.
 You activate your deals online, then earn cash back (typically 10% to 15% of what you spend) when you use your BofA debit card or credit card.

 This no-fee checking account from Discover allows you to earn 1% cash back on up to $3,000 in debit card purchases each month.
 That means you can earn up to $360 a year just by shopping as you normally would.

 This one’s for devoted Disney fans.
-You don’t earn rewards with the Chase Disney Visa Debit card, but you are rewarded with shopping, entertainment and vacation perks.
-For example, you save 10% when shopping at Disney.com, and when you visit the parks or take a Disney cruise, cardholders are privy to special savings on dining and souvenirs and get access to special character events.
+You don’t earn rewards with the Disney® Visa® Debit Card card from Chase, but you are rewarded with shopping, entertainment, and vacation perks.
+For example, you save 10% on select purchases when shopping at Disney.com, and when you visit the parks or take a Disney cruise, cardholders are privy to special savings on dining and souvenirs and get access to special character events.